 3 Smart Ways to Add Behavioral Economics Design to Your Nonprofit Website (or Landing Page)

 Regardless of whether you’re a new NPO or an established organization looking to drive more business, these tips are a great place to start.

 1. Make Your Potential Donors Certain of Their Decision

-When there is a potential donor, especially one that is new to your organization, deciding whether to donate or not to your organizaiton, there are many questions running through their heads.
+When there is a potential donor–especially one that is new to your organization–deciding whether or not to donate, there are many questions running through their heads.
 One of the most important and likely questions that will influence their ultimate decision is, “Well, where is my money going exactly?”

 Eliminate this sense of wonder!
 For instance, explain that a small donation of $10 will purchase one mosquito net.
 Or, what’s even more persuasive is if your nonprofit has the ability to tell the donor where exactly their donation will be going.
 For example, “For $50 you can sponsor this family in Syria.”